netscaler/netscaler-k8s-ingress-controller/docs/deploy/multi-cloud-ingress-lb-solution.md

 You can deploy multiple instances of the same application across multiple clouds provided by different cloud providers.
 This multi-cloud strategy helps you to ensure resiliency, high availability, and proximity.
 A multi-cloud approach also allows you to take advantage of the best of each cloud provider by reducing the risks such as vendor lock-in and cloud outages.

-Citrix ADC with the help of Citrix ingress controller can perform multi-cloud load balancing.
+Citrix ADC with the help of the Citrix ingress controller can perform multi-cloud load balancing.
 Citrix ADC can direct traffic to clusters hosted on different cloud provider sites.
-The solution performs load balancing by distributing the traffic intelligently between the workloads running in Amazon EKS (Elastic Kubernetes Service) and Microsoft AKS (Azure Kubernetes Service).
+The solution performs load balancing by distributing the traffic intelligently between the workloads running on Amazon EKS (Elastic Kubernetes Service) and Microsoft AKS (Azure Kubernetes Service) clusters.

 You can deploy the multi-cloud and multi-cluster ingress and load balancing solution with Amazon EKS and Microsoft AKS.